bitnami/containers/bitnami/kyverno/README.md

-# Bitnami package for Kyverno
+# Bitnami Secure Image for Kyverno

 ## What is Kyverno?